 While this act of global solidarity has saved thousands of lives, much more is needed to fully recover from what is now the “disaster of the century”.

-The high-level panel brought together European and Turkish officials and ultimately reached two main conclusions.
-Firstly, while the immediate response is vital, the work has merely just begun.
+While an immediate response is vital, the work has merely just begun.
 For survivors, the most important thing is the immediate reconstruction of their homes.
 After having healed from the initial physical shock, those that were left homeless need to begin healing from the psychological trauma by being returned to a permanent place of residence.

 Turkish President Recep Tayyip Erdogan has promised to rebuild safe and permanent housing units in the affected areas within a year.
 How successful this endeavor remains to be seen, but what is certain is that Erdogan will not be able to do it alone.
 A united international effort will be needed, regardless of the political ramifications.

 Fahrettin Altun, the Director of Turkish Presidential Communications, said Turkey appreciated the EU’s support and looks forward to any further assistance from Brussels in the relief and recovery efforts for earthquake survivors.
-Altun and the other conference panellists hope that the disaster relief collaboration between the EU and Turkey could open the way for future discourse and facilitate diplomatic conversations between the two sides that go far beyond crisis response planning.